German election: With no clear frontrunner, candidates make their final pitches | DW | 24.09.2021

 "In a country as wealthy as Germany, it is not acceptable that so many children live in poverty,” he said.

 More than 600 kilometers (370 miles) south of Cologne, the mood was somewhat different.
-Armin Laschet, chairman of the center-right Christian Democratic Union (CDU) is the beleaguered conservative bloc's pick for chancellor.
-He had travelled to Munich, the capital from which the CDU's "sister party," the Christian Social Union (CSU), rules Bavaria.
+Armin Laschet, chairman of the center-right Christian Democratic Union (CDU), is the beleaguered conservative bloc's pick for chancellor.
+He had traveled to Munich, the capital from which the CDU's sister party, the Christian Social Union (CSU), rules Bavaria.

 He took to the stage the same message of foreboding he and his allies have been pushing for much of the campaign: Beware of the left.